949f45ac/xmrig-HIP/README.md

-**For best performance, please use amdgpu-pro dkms driver.**
+**You must use amdgpu-pro dkms driver for good performance.**

 **Crank up your sclk (core clock) for fast hashrates!
-Use threads=32 on Vega to save power!**
+Power consumption stays fine with Threads=32 on Vega!**

 # XMRig HIP

 A Linux CryptoNight GPU miner built on the HIP framework.

 Features:
-- Fast and stable mining with Vega cards!
-1800+ CN/2, 2000+ CN/1+xtl+msr
+- Vega 64: 2000 H/s and up on CN/2.
+2100+ on CN/1 variants
+- Vega 56: 1820+ H/s on CN/2 at least.
+2000+ H/s on CN/1 variants.
-- Large Polaris cards (_70, _80) mine very fast, up to 10% faster than on OpenCL (both Cn7 and Cn8)
+- Large Polaris cards (_70, _80) mine very fast, up to 10% faster than on OpenCL.
-- Small Polaris cards (_50, _60) can also be mined on; Cn8 faster than Cn7!
+- Small Polaris cards (_50, _60) are also quite fast, losing no speed on CN/2 compared to CN/1.
-- Multi algo support for Cn7/Cn8, meaning you can mine on MoneroOcean
+- Automatic algo switching (for mining on MoneroOcean)

 Caveat emptor
 - Polaris cards need to run in a true PCIe 3.0 x8 or x16 slot – no risers!
+- Dual thread setups on anything but Vega 64 are quite unstable as of yet.
+Donate job or algo switching will screw Vega 56 hashrates until miner is restarted.
 - Nvidia cards are theoretically supported, but that needs more testing

 ## Setup for High Vega Hashrate on Linux